lynnnguyen1/lynnnguyen1/README.md

 <div id="bio">
   <h2>About Me</h2>
   <ul>
-    <li>I'm a senior at Denison University (Biology and Data double major) and a photographer</li>
+    <li>✨ I'm a senior at Denison University (Biology and Data double major) and a photographer</li>
-    <li>I'm passionate about ecology - from data and photo perspectives</li>
+    <li>🌿I'm passionate about ecology - from data and photo perspectives</li>
-    <li>I'm constantly learning and updating my skills to stay up-to-date with the latest technologies.</li>    <li>I'm currently seeking new opportunities to apply my knowledge and expertise in the computational biology space.</li>
+    <li>💻I'm constantly learning and updating my skills to stay up-to-date with the latest technologies.</li>
+    <li>👩‍💻 I'm currently seeking new opportunities to apply my knowledge and expertise in the computational biology space.</li>
-    <li>Focusing on learning Espanol right now.</li>
+    <li>🎯 Focusing on learning Espanol and Unix right now.</li>
   </ul>
 </div>